Fuji Safari Park: See Wild Animals With Mt. Fuji in the Background!

 [Nozawa Onsen] Chitosekan Resort Inchitose

-The hot spring water is drawn directly from the 90 degree hot spring source ``Magama'', so no heating is required.
-It may feel hot to some people, but please add water little by little while you massage the bathtub (the act of stirring the bathtub).
-We recommend taking short baths over and over again to warm your body to the core.
+The hot spring water is drawn directly from the source, "Ogama," which gushes out at 90 degrees, and is not heated at all.
+Some people may find it too hot, but it's best to add water little by little while kneading the water (stirring the water in the bathtub).
+We recommend taking short baths multiple times to warm your body to the core.

 Address: 9327 Toyosato, Nozawa Onsen Village, Shimotakai District, Nagano Prefecture

-The Madarao Kogen area is home to a ski resort famous for its powder snow.
+The Madarao Kogen area is home to ski resorts famous for their powder snow.

-The Madarao Kogen area is home to Madarao Kogen Ski Resort, a ski resort famous for its powder snow, and has several hot springs that are popular with skiers and snowboarders.
+The Madarao Kogen area, which is home to the Madarao Kogen Ski Resort, famous for its powder snow, has several hot springs that are popular with skiers and snowboarders.

-Here we will introduce hot spring accommodations where you can use the hot springs of Madarao Kogen Onsen and Entoku Onsen, both of which are expected to be effective for muscle pain, neuralgia, and joint pain.
+Here we will introduce hot spring accommodations where you can enjoy the hot springs of Madarao Kogen Onsen and Entoku Onsen, which are expected to be effective in easing muscle pain, neuralgia, and joint pain.

 [Madarao Kogen Onsen] Madarao Kogen Hotel

-Madarao Kogen Hotel is a hotel adjacent to Madarao Kogen Ski Resort.
-This hotel is recommended for people who want to fully enjoy both hot springs and snow activities.
-In addition to Japanese-Western rooms, Western-style rooms, and suites, 4-bed rooms were reopened in December 2020.
-This is a great room for families and group travelers.
+Madarao Kogen Hotel is a hotel adjacent to the Madarao Kogen Ski Resort.
+This hotel is recommended for those who want to fully enjoy both hot springs and snow activities.
+In addition to Japanese-Western rooms, Western-style rooms, and suites, a four-bed room was renovated and reopened in December 2020.
+This room is perfect for families and group trips.

-The hot spring is Madarao Kogen Onsen, a private natural hot spring that opened in 1998.
-The spring quality is characterized by its pleasant texture and minimal irritation, and is said to be effective in relieving muscle pain, neuralgia, and fatigue.
-In addition to indoor baths and open-air baths, there is also a sauna room, making it the perfect hot spring to soothe your fatigue.
-In winter, many skiers and snowboarders stay here, so early reservations are recommended.
+The hot spring is the natural hot spring of Madarao Kogen Onsen, which was opened in 1998.
+The spring quality is characterized by its gentle texture and low irritation, and is said to be effective for muscle pain, neuralgia, and fatigue recovery.
+In addition to the indoor and outdoor baths, there is also a sauna room, making it the perfect hot spring to thoroughly relieve fatigue.
+In winter, many skiers and snowboarders stay here, so we recommend making reservations early.

 Address: 11492-321 Iiyama, Iiyama City, Nagano Prefecture